cabalism/cabal-website/pages/download.md

 ## Code

-You can get the development version of the code [here](https://github.com/haskell/cabal).
+You can get the development version of the code at [github/haskell/cabal](https://github.com/haskell/cabal).

 ## Version Numbers